Skip to main content

 So you’ve given Rails a try with some of the other resources, but are you actually ready to use it in production?
 The Roadmap for Learning Rails will help you master RoR and back-end web development—and that’s not all.
 The website outlines all the most important concepts for you to know in order to be successful in a career in software development, which includes not just Ruby on Rails but also HTML/CSS, JavaScript, Git, Heroku, and SQL.

-These six free resources are a great way to get started with Ruby on Rails, but as your knowledge increases, you’ll need to do more.
 Try working independently on a few Ruby on Rails projects that interest you.
-Your skills will undoubtedly get stronger and you’ll still have money in your pocket for more advanced coding bootcamps.
+Your skills will undoubtedly get stronger with practice, and you’ll have a head start to pursue more advanced coding bootcamps.

 Ready to break into tech?